gjb2048/moodle-assignsubmission_assignmentnotes/Readme.md

  1. Ensure you have the version of Moodle as stated above in 'Required version of Moodle'.
 This is essential as the filter relies on underlying core code that is out of my control.
  2. Login as an administrator and put Moodle in 'Maintenance Mode' so that there are no users using it bar you as the administrator.
- 3. Make a backup of your old 'notes' folder in '/mod/assign/submission/' and then delete the folder.
+ 3. Make a backup of your old 'assignmentnotes' folder in '/mod/assign/submission/' and then delete the folder.
- 4. Copy the replacement extracted 'notes' folder to the '/mod/assign/submission/' folder.
+ 4. Copy the replacement extracted 'assignmentnotes' folder to the '/mod/assign/submission/' folder.
  5. Go to 'Site administration' -> 'Notifications' and follow standard the 'plugin' update notification.
  6. If automatic 'Purge all caches' appears not to work by lack of display etc. then perform a manual 'Purge all caches' under 'Home -> Site administration -> Development -> Purge all caches'.